mebobby2/seven_concurrency_models/README.md

 ### Task-Level Parallelism
 Multiple processors.
 From a programmer's point of view, the most important distinguishing feature of a multiprocessor architecture is the memory model, specifically whether it’s shared or distributed.

+## Three perils of threads and locks
+* Race conditions
+* Deadlocks
+* Memory visibility

+### Rules to help avoid them
+* Synchronize all access to shared variables.
+* Both the writing and the reading threads need to use synchronization.
+* Acquire multiple locks in a fixed, global order.
+* Don’t call alien methods while holding a lock.
+* Hold locks for the shortest possible amount of time.

 # Language Notes
 ## Anonymous Inner Class in Java
 Anonymous Inner class that extends a class.
 E.g. You can create a thread by extending the Thread class.
 You can use an anonymous inner class to declare and instantiate it in one go.